-This guide breaks down every month of the year — weather averages, what’s happening in the city, what you’ll pay, how busy it’ll be, and who each window suits best.
-Whether you’re chasing perfect beach weather, hunting for the cheapest flights, or hoping to dance through Santo António in June, you’ll find your ideal window below.
+This guide covers every month of the year — weather averages, what’s happening in the city, what you’ll pay, crowd levels, and who each window suits best.

 The Short Answer: When Is the Best Time to Visit Lisbon?

-For most travelers, late March to mid-May and mid-September to late October are the sweet spots.
-These shoulder-season windows pair warm, sunny weather (highs typically 18–26°C / 64–79°F) with manageable crowds and noticeably better hotel rates than the July–August peak.
-You’ll still get terrace weather, the city’s signature golden light, and enough warmth for day trips to Sintra and Cascais — without queueing 90 minutes for a pastel de nata.
+For most travellers, late March to mid-May and mid-September to late October are the sweet spots.
+These shoulder windows pair warm, sunny weather (highs typically 18–26°C / 64–79°F) with manageable crowds and hotel rates well below the July–August peak.
+You’ll still get terrace weather, Lisbon’s signature golden light, and enough warmth for day trips to Sintra and Cascais — without the summer circus.

 That said, the “best” month genuinely depends on what you want.
 Beach lovers will prefer June or September.
 Festival fans should aim for June (Santo António).
-Budget travelers should target January, February, or November.
-Christmas Market lovers will want early-to-mid December.
-We’ll cover each option in detail below.
+Budget travellers should target January, February, or November.
+Christmas market lovers will want early-to-mid December.
+The details follow.

 Lisbon’s Climate at a Glance

-Lisbon enjoys a Mediterranean climate softened by Atlantic breezes, which means mild winters, warm-to-hot summers, and roughly 300 sunny days per year.
-The city receives about 810 mm (32 inches) of rain annually, and almost all of it falls between October and April.
-From late June through early September it’s not unusual to see weeks of cloudless skies, while November and December bring most of the year’s rainfall in concentrated bursts.
+Lisbon has a Mediterranean climate softened by Atlantic breezes — mild winters, warm-to-hot summers, and roughly 300 sunny days per year.
+The city gets about 810 mm (32 inches) of rain annually, almost all of it falling between October and April.
+From late June through early September it’s not unusual to see weeks of unbroken blue sky, while November and December deliver most of the year’s rainfall in concentrated bursts.

-Three things make Lisbon’s weather unique among European capitals.
-First, even in the depths of winter, daytime highs rarely fall below 13°C (55°F) — you can comfortably sightsee in a sweater.
-Second, the Atlantic keeps summer evenings cooler than in Madrid or Seville, so a light jacket is welcome after sunset even in August.
-Third, Lisbon’s famous hills mean elevations matter: Bairro Alto and Graça can be 2–3°C cooler and breezier than Baixa or Cais do Sodré.
+Three things make Lisbon’s weather distinctive among European capitals.
+First, even in the depths of winter, daytime highs rarely drop below 13°C (55°F) — sightseeing in a sweater is completely comfortable.
+Second, the Atlantic keeps summer evenings cooler than Madrid or Seville; a light jacket is welcome after sunset even in August.
+Third, Lisbon’s hills create micro-climates: Bairro Alto and Graça can run 2–3°C cooler and breezier than Baixa or Cais do Sodré.

 Quick Climate Reference Table